 But remember, other cards could earn MORE bonus points for certain purchases.
 Like the Chase Ink Plus card, which earns 5X Chase Ultimate Rewards points on the first $50,000 spent each year in combined purchases at office supply stores and on cellular phone, landline, internet and cable TV.

 So it’s worth considering your spending habits when deciding which card is best for you.

 And don’t forget!
 You MAY be able to get a retention offer in year 2 to partially offset the annual fee.
 Check out my post about how to get your card’s annual fee waived.
 I can’t guarantee this will work, but it never hurts to ask! 😉

 You now get 50% of your points back when you use points to buy a ticket on your selected airline.
 For example, if you book a ticket through the AMEX travel portal for 50,000 points, you will get 25,000 points back.

 Even if you value 1 AMEX Membership Rewards point at 1 cent, you’re saving ~$250, so this could be a HUGE reason to keep the card!

 Paying the $450 annual fee for the AMEX Business Platinum card the first year is a good deal for lots of folks.
-Because if you can earn the full 100,000 AMEX Membership Rewards points sign-up bonus, you can get a LOT of Big Travel with the sign-up bonus alone.
+Because if you can earn the full 100,000 AMEX Membership Rewards points welcome bonus, you can get a LOT of Big Travel with the welcome bonus alone.

 But to make it worth it for the 2nd year and beyond, you’ll likely need to use the $200 airline incidentals credit, take advantage of the card’s lounge access perk, or regularly spend a decent amount with the card.
 And the 50% rebate in points for booking travel on your selected airline makes it even more compelling to keep the card!